-On completion of the required training and experience and upon application with appropriate evidence and payment of the relevant fee, The Nautical Institute will process the application documents in its offices (the date of application beginning with the receipt of the pdf checklist/ declaration) and issue an Ice Navigator Certificate at either Level 1 or Level 2, as appropriate.
+On completion of the required training and experience and upon application with appropriate evidence and payment of the relevant fee, The Nautical Institute will issue its Ice Navigator certificate at either Level 1 or Level 2, as appropriate.
 The certificate will be valid for five years.

-H1.1 Revalidation of a Level 1 certificate
+Revalidation of a Level 1 certificate

-For a certificate to be revalidated to Level 1, the holder must provide evidence of a minimum of 30 days' experience on board in ice conditions in the five years to the date of application.
+For a certificate to be revalidated to Level 1, the holder must provide evidence of a minimum of 30 days' experience on board in ice conditions.